 A mower carburetor is located behind the air filter on the side of the engine, opposite side to the muffler.

-In this post you’ll learn how to locate and identify your lawn mower carburetor and your mower air filter.
+In this post, you’ll learn how to locate and identify your lawn mower carburetor and your mower air filter.

 Identifying The Mower Air Filter

 A mower carburetor lives behind the air filter and is often hidden from view.
 So first, we’ll locate the air filter; finding the air filter means we found the carburetor, make sense?
-The air filter is positioned to one side of the engine, makes and models differ as to which side of the engine.
-But no matter what engine or model they all tend to use a black plastic air filter cover.
+The air filter is positioned to one side of the engine; makes and models differ as to which side.
+But no matter what engine or model, they all tend to use a black plastic air filter cover.
 Once you’ve located the cover, finding the carburetor is a ton easier.

 What Does A Mower Carburetor Look Like?

-Most carburetors look very similar, small metal components with levers and springs and the characteristic bowl shape under the carburetor body.
+Most carburetors look very similar, with small metal components with levers and springs and the characteristic bowl shape under the carburetor body.

-If you had a carburetor in your hand you’d also notice an opening front and back, that’s where the air enters the carburetor and is forced through the venturi drawing fuel from the bowl as it travels on to the combustion chamber.
+If you had a carburetor in your hand, you’d notice an opening front and back; that’s where air enters the carburetor and is forced through the venturi, drawing fuel from the bowl as it travels onto the combustion chamber.
 What I have described are the standard and most common types of carburetor, but not all carbs look like this.

 Common Carburetor Problems & Fixes

 Carburetors, although small and insignificant looking, are, in fact, very sophisticated and crucial to your mower engine performance.
 A mower engine requires a mixture of fuel and air in order to run.
-The ratio of fuel to air also known as the AFR (air fuel ratio) is 14.7 to 1 (written 14.7:1).
+The ratio of fuel to air, also known as the AFR (air-fuel ratio), is 14.7 to 1 (written 14.7:1).

 The carburetor is tasked with maintaining this ratio, and that’s no easy task.
-Fuel demands change as the engine cuts grass or idles or traverses up a steep hill, the carburetor needs to make adjustments immediately.
+Fuel demands change as the engine cuts grass or idles or traverses up a steep hill; the carburetor needs to make adjustments immediately.

 If the carb supplies too little gas to the mix, the engine loses power and/or dies.
-If on the other hand the carb supplies too much gas to the mix, the engine stumbles, blows black smoke and operates at reduced power.
+If, on the other hand, the carb supplies too much gas to the mix, the engine stumbles, blows black smoke, and operates at reduced power.
 When the ratio is off, it may be the fault of the carburetor; however, many times, it’s not.

 A blocked fuel line or fuel filter will prevent enough gas from reaching the mower.
-However, the most common type carburetor issue is contaminated gas (old, dirty or water in the gas).
-The next most common carburetor is dirt in the fuel jet and emulsion tube.
+However, the most common type of carburetor issue is contaminated gas (old, dirty, or water in the gas).
+The next most common carburetor problem is dirt in the fuel jet and emulsion tube.

 Old gas gums up the carburetor and causes a ton of easily preventable problems.
 I replace a ton of carburetors.
 Gumming is such a preventable issue.
-I’ve covered this common repair in this post “Mower stats then dies”, or check out the video library if you need video help, all the most common engines are covered.
+I’ve covered this common repair in this post “Mower stats then dies” or check out the video library if you need video help with carburetors or other common mower problems.